Frequently Asked Questions:

-Amaluna is in-network with United Healthcare, Aetna, Cigna, Providence, and Harvard Pilgrim Health.
+Amaluna is in-network with United Healthcare, Aetna, and Cigna.

 Amaluna Acupuncture & Wellness abides by strict HIPAA guidelines so that all your information is securely stored and encrypted in the cloud.
 Amaluna does not retain any paper records.
 Read HIPAA privacy policies.

 Yes.
 However, I recommend you not engage in any vigorous exercise immediately after treatment.
 You will feel your best if you rest and take it easy for a few hours.
 You may return to work, but keep in mind you might feel a little sleepy or spacey for up to an hour after your treatment.
 Alternately, some people feel very energized and focused.
 For more information on what to expect after your appointment see: What To Expect.

 Your appointment time is reserved exclusively for you.
 I require 30 hours notice or 2 full business days for Saturday and Monday appointments to cancel or reschedule an appointment.
 I understand this is not always possible, and for one emergency, the cost of a late cancellation or no show will be waived as a courtesy.
 For any future missed or canceled appointments with less than 30 hours notice, you will be charged the full cost of the appointment.